Back | Home | Aller à version française

 2A2.
 Neuronic representations

 A peripheral nervous system, and particularly a central one, has another very efficient evolutionary property.
-It is punctuated by relays where the given is each time reformulated, represented (presented once again), until finally its information ensures the motive reactions appropriate to the survival and reproduction of the animal.
+It is punctuated by relays where the given is each time reformulated, represented (presented once again), until finally its information ensures the motor reactions appropriate to the survival and reproduction of the animal.
 These relays are simple glands (the root ganglion) or small organs (the thalamus), or cortical areas (areas 19, 20, 21, etc. of the visual brain of primates).
 In all these cases the "re-" of representation must be understood in its double sense of repetition and redistribution, like J.Z.
 Young strongly focused on it from 1964 in A Model of The Brain (Oxford).

 2A2a.
 Their monotony and limited codes.
 Coding